zongyoth/docker-osticket-5/README.md

 The host name or IP address of the MySQL host to connect to.
 This is not required when you link a container with the alias `mysql`.
 This must be provided if not using a linked container.

+`MYSQL_PORT`

+The TCP port number to connect to on the MySQL host.
+This is only required if you are not using a linked container and also are not using the default MySQL port on your server (3306).

 `MYSQL_PASSWORD`

 The password for the specified user used when connecting to the MySQL server.
 By default will use the environmental variable